Khaani: Plot

 Hadi is overcome by the true essence of love and starts seeking the meaning behind his feelings.
 Meanwhile, Khaani is happily married and living with Arham's family.
 However, Arham's family is informed by Hadi's mother, who wants revenge, about Khaani's kidnapping and her family's lies about the past and her brother's cause of death, calling her virtue and character into question, thus resulting in her humiliation.
 She abruptly leaves the house without informing anyone, and Arham feels lonely in her absence.
 He decides to bring her back, even though his mother is against it.

 Hadi, in contrast, is achieving high levels of love and spirituality.
-Despite his friend and family's requests, he decides to make a Sufi shrine his humble abode and stays there from then onwards, finding that his old home reminds him too much of all his guilty acts and regrets.
-He also starts experiencing spiritual visions in the form of a woman during his stay in the shrine.
+Despite his friend and family's requests, he decides to make a Sufi shrine his humble abode and stays there from then on, finding that his old home reminds him too much of all his guilty acts and regrets.
+He also starts experiencing spiritual visions in the form of a woman during his stay at the shrine.
 This spirit assists him in recognizing true love.
-Hadi questions the spirit on how to achieve the ultimate love, to which she replies that it is a lifelong, never-ending process.
+Hadi questions the spirit about how to achieve the ultimate love, to which she replies that it is a lifelong, never-ending process.

 After returning to her husband Arham's home, both Khaani and Arham decide to reopen Khaani's brother Sarim's murder case file in an attempt to prosecute Mir Shah (Mehmood Aslam), Hadi's father, and Hadi himself, who shot Sarim.

 Unaware that Hadi is a completely changed man now, who only wants to spread love and practice spirituality, both Arham and Khaani persist on with the case reopening.
 Hadi's father tries many ways to stop his son from being punished but fails each time.
 Hadi himself declares he is guilty and the court gives him the death penalty.
 Mir Shah is afraid to face the world and commits suicide, whereas Hadi is given a last wish, to which he says he wishes to meet Khaani.
 Hadi's mother begs Khaani's mother to save her son from death, so Khaani's parents in turn request Khaani to forgive Hadi.
 Khaani is first reluctant but then decides to forgive Hadi.
 She visits him a few minutes before his execution and tells him that he does not need to die as she has forgiven him.
 Hadi begs Khaani to let him die, but she leaves, telling him that death will be his easy way out and living will be the hard way.
 In the ending, Hadi is shown teaching other prisoners love and how to practice spiritually.
 The show ends with Hadi saying 'This is not my doing but it is all thanks to God.'